WrathChaos/react-native-global-modal-2/README.md

 ## Fundamental Usage

-In `App.tsx` or wherever your root is, simply put the `GlobalModal` to root You can open it with custom `ModalData` with `ModalController`
+In `App.tsx` or wherever your root is, simply put the `GlobalModal` to root:

-Note: This is just an example of the usage
 ```jsx
 <NavigationContainer>
   <MainStack/>